 When working with a coach or tutor, he or she can help individuals with ADD or ADHD develop key skills to be successful in school, at work or at home.
 These include:

 Making learning easier for students with Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD) is an important thing a coach or a tutor needs to apply.
 The methods they use in teaching are also crucial to help the student understand and absorb subject contents.
 How you remove distractions that disrupt concentration is a must for students who have trouble focusing.
 While ADHD presents certain challenges, hyperfocus demonstrates the unique strengths and skills you have to offer.
-Harness this superpower and see how much you can achieve.
+Discover the surprising benefits of ADHD: 12 ADHD superpowers and see how much you can achieve.
 As a coach or a tutor for students with Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD), our most effective tool is having a positive attitude and a supportive relationship with the student.
 We find ways to make and keep our students engaged and motivated.
 Themba Tutors offers Strategic Observation And Reflection (SOAR).

 No treatments are found to cure ADD or ADHD, but some strategies assist in managing its symptoms.
 Some of them include